The Texans are causing trouble again.

 If you happen to be buying a bottle as a gift for someone special, please come see us so we can write a personal note on the back of the bottle.
 The Tasting and Bottle Signing schedule is posted on our website and is also available here.
 Please come visit with us.

 Back at the Ranch

 If you can’t find Garrison Brothers at a bar or store near your home, you can always come drink with us in Hye.
-You can smell and taste the corn cooking; walk through the fermentation rooms; nose and taste the “White Dog”; sample a little bourbon from one of our releases; and ask all the questions you want.
+You can smell and taste the corn cooking; walk through the fermentation rooms; nose and taste the “White Dog”; sample a little bourbon from one of our experimental releases; and ask all the questions you want.
 Trail bosses Stephanie and Chris will make you feel right at home.

 We offer tours and tastings Wednesday through Sunday at 10, noon, 2 and 4.
 Reservations can be made here: http://www.garrisonbros.com.

-Thanks for staying with us to the end.
 Vaya con Dios.
-Have a great spring and summer.
+Have a great fall.